 The Basics of Scheduling Meetings With Your VA

-One of the most fundamental duties of your VA is to know the ins and outs of your business and personal calendars, keeping you updated in real time.
+One of the most fundamental duties of your virtual assistant is to know the ins and outs of your business and personal calendars, keeping you updated in real time.
 Before this can happen, however, you need to help your VA to better understand your scheduling preferences so they can seamlessly manage your calendar.
 The following five basic practices will ensure your meetings are scheduled correctly every time.

 Create a Google doc that lists out all your preferences for scheduling meetings.